 1. Keep an eye on the big picture

 - Perform quarterly audits and designate a qualified person to head up audit initiatives

 - Stay proactive, especially in terms of following payer guidelines

-- Keep the lines of communication between coders and providers open when it comes to documentation
+- Maintain open communication between coders and providers

-- Monitor monthly reports to catch trends as early as possible.
+- Monitor days in AR and data from monthly reports to catch trends as early as possible.

 - Consider tracking growth in net collection percentage